AdamGoldsmith/cloud-gitlab/README.md

 #### SSH proxy & inventories

-It is worth noting, I have chosen to connect to cloud-hosts via an SSH proxy (bastion) host to keep management and costs to a minimum.
+It is worth noting, connections to cloud-hosts are made via an SSH proxy (bastion) host to keep management and costs to a minimum.

 This Ansible configuration uses a mixture of static & dynamic inventories residing in an inventory directory called `inv.d` (configured in [`ansible.cfg`](ansible.cfg)).